paulrbts/blog/_posts/os/2017-02-20-secure-ssh-macos.md

 ___
 #### *Another* SSH keys guide?
 Many of the guides I have read on this subject seem to have some shortcoming or other to give me the confidence for my needs: they cover Linux; they don't explain enough about different parts, *etc.*
-As with other elements of this blog, this also acts as a reminder for me in the future if I'm doing it again, so I don't look at $search.engine and find I'm not happy with the results.
+As with other elements of this blog, this also acts as a reminder for me in the future if I'm doing it again, so I don't look at $SEARCH.ENGINE and find I'm not happy with the results.

 The whole point of SSH keys is to make it quicker to log in to remote machines.
 The danger of anything which makes processes quicker (convenience) is that they usually compromise security.